kodekloudhub/linux-challenges/linux-challenge-1/README.md

 ### dba_users

-Create a group called "dba_users" and add the user called 'bob' to this group

 <details>
-<summary>Create the group</summary>
+<summary>Create a group called "dba_users" and add the user called 'bob' to this group</summary>

 ```bash
 groupadd dba_users